konstantinosrizos/WarCardGame/README.md

 ## WarCardGame builded with SwiftUI

-#### I developed an WarCard Game using SwiftUI that counts which card is greater than the other.
+#### I developed a WarCard Game using SwiftUI that counts which card is greater than the other.

 ![Preview](Assets/WarCardGame.gif)